 In this you begin to discover that you feel as if these different aspects of you are at war.
 The part of you that wants to watch Netflix all day is at war with the part of you that wants to go for a run.
 The part of you that feels strong and sexually dominant is at odds with the shy, perhaps more puritanical aspects of you.

 But these things rarely oppose one another.
 They simply want different things.
 It is by learning to reconcile these parts, to get them what they are looking for, that they can be understood and bring benefit to your life… instead of unconsciously taking them to be separate aspects of your personality that are at war with one another.

 I will also point out a bit about spiritual awakening here, and how this book fits into that genre.
 The spiritual awakening process is a “purifying” process.
 In it, prior trauma and issues that are held within the physical form/energy body/chakra system emerge and release.
 This can be quite overwhelming, even in the most gradual of spiritual awakenings (and especially if you have no idea about what may be going on).

-I make it a point as an author to provide as many clear tools and ways of working with something like the body deva so that you can fully do the method– and my assumption in writing is that it is for people beyond the surface level ideologies, or who are willing and ready for a book that explores depth as well as the many different layers and nuances of the healing path (and/or the spiritual path).
+I make it a point as an author to provide as many clear tools and ways of working with something like the body deva so that you can fully do the method– and my assumption in writing is that it is for people who are willing and ready for a book that allows for them to take a deep dive within.